ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Value of the existing currency increases dramatically.

 Because the Ixian project is aiming at a stable ecosystem which rewards work and services, rather than simply holding on to 'digital stock'.
+It is the intention of the Ixian founders that hoarding Ixicash  should not yield greater benefits than simply operating in the Ixian ecosystem, so that the price of IXI coins remains relatively stable and low enough for normal usage.
+We think it would be preferable for Ixian users (and developers) to contribute to the project in a different way than just buying and selling IxiCoins.

-Hoarding the currency should not yield greater benefits and wanted to keep the price of IXI coins to remain relatively stable and low enough for normal usage.
-Therefore, the reference node implementation includes several methods for generating new currency.
-The actual rate at which new IXI coins are created is hard-coded into the reference implementation and changes based on the current block height to reach the specified targets.
+Therefore, the reference node implementation includes several methods for generating new currency as an effort to keep the price relatively stable over time.
+The actual rate at which new IXI coins are created is hard-coded into the Ixian DLT binary and changes based on the current block height to reach the specified targets.
 The rates are:
 * 0.1% yearly inflation for the first month of operation
 * 5% inflation from the second month until 50 billion IxiCash is generated
 * 1% inflation from 50 billion until 100 billion IxiCash is generated